django-salesforce/django-salesforce/docs/migrations.rst

 any optimization.
 Every field is processed by an individual command.

 It is not possible to detect only a change of model Meta options ``verbose_name`` or ``verbose_name_plural``.
-You should change change also someting unimportant in the ``Name`` field of that model in the same transaction e.g. change the unused ``max_length`` parameter or add a space at the end of ``verbose_name`` of Name field.
+You should change change also something unimportant in the ``Name`` field of that model in the same transaction e.g. change the unused ``max_length`` parameter or add a space at the end of ``verbose_name`` of Name field.
 That will trigger update of metadata of the CustomObject in Salesforce.